Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 The Beatles’ financial advisors, appointed by NEMS Enterprises, were exploring options to reduce the impact of taxes to be paid to the UK Inland Revenue and advised the Beatles to create a new legal entity to consolidate their various business interests.

-The Beatles became employees of this company and, apart from songwriting royalties, which would be paid directly to the authors of the individual songs, all the money earned by the group would be channeled into The Beatles & Co.
-So instead of being four individuals sharing their income in The Beatles Ltd (formed in June 1963) and having to pay income taxes, their earnings would now be subject to corporate taxes.
+The Beatles became employees of this company and, apart from songwriting royalties, which would be paid directly to the authors of the individual songs, all the money earned by the group would be channelled into The Beatles & Co.
+So instead of being four individuals sharing their income in The Beatles Ltd. (formed in June 1963) and having to pay income taxes, their earnings would now be subject to corporate taxes.
 From Medium:

 Clive Epstein, Brian’s brother, worked in the financial administration side of the New End Music Stores (NEMS), Epstein’s management company, and set to work.
 On April 19, 1967 the Beatles became a legal partnership sharing all of their income, whether from group, live or solo work (except songwriting).
 The Beatles and Co.
 Ltd was created to bind them together legally for ten years on a goodwill share issue of £1 million.
 The first anyone in the public would have known of it was on May 19, 1967, with the launch of Sgt Pepper’s Lonely Hearts Club Band, which had a discreet green apple on the back sleeve.